two-women-in-customer-research-interview

 Again, we don’t go deeper on each of those types of research here because that could be a book in itself.
 But keep in mind these can be a good starting point in certain scenarios, and they’re often useful to layer on top of interviews for additional context.

-For example, Natalie Thomas, Director of CRO Strategy at The Good, explains we always start with the journey: the path the visitor takes, where they’re coming from, and what their mindset is.
+For example, Natalie Thomas, Director of Strategy at The Good, explains we always start with the journey: the path the visitor takes, where they’re coming from, and what their mindset is.

 If we were working with a glasses company, we might ask, “what keywords are people searching for?
 Are they landing on your site because they’re looking for cute glasses?
 Are they looking for blue light glasses, or are they looking for acetate glasses, or are they not looking for glasses at all?”
 This kind of journey analysis diagnoses any problems, which helps us form specific research questions and business goals.
 With this method, we can ensure we’re asking the right question and focusing research on points of highest return.